TeddyCho/TeddyCho.github.io/_posts/2015-07-28-exchange-competition.md

 <img src="https://raw.githubusercontent.com/TeddyCho/TAQ/master/data/businesstimedemo.png">

-In the above example, n = 5.
-Note that partitioning pays no heed to volume or time.
+In the above example, n = _n_.
+Note that partitioning pays no heed to volume nor time.

-When studying the way exchange shares moved over time, we began with some filtering conditions to look at an uneventful, representative sample of regular trading (e.g., away from open/close, holidays).

 For example, exchange volumes could look like this for BAC, for different business intervals: